Trackball

 Behaviors

-The trackball must support several behaviors to turn mouse events into a rotation matrix.
+The trackball must support several behaviors that turn mouse events into a rotation matrix.

 Constructor

-Three of the instance variables will be in initialized by helper methods called on events, but the two matrices do need to be initialized.
-The previousRotater will accumulate up the rotation, so it needs a prior value.
-The rotater will be freely accessed by client renderers.
-It must therefore always have a value.
+Three of the instance variables will be initialized by helper methods, but the two matrices need to be initialized in the constructor.
+The previousRotater matrix stores just the completed rotations, and rotater stores the completed rotations and the current rotation.
 Both start off as the identity transformation.

 Set Viewport

 The virtual trackball is overlaid across the viewport.
 When the mouse is clicked, its pixel space coordinates are converted into the normalized coordinates used by the trackball, which requires knowledge of the viewport dimensions.
-The renderer must thereform inform the trackball whenever the viewport changes size by calling the setViewport method.
+The renderer must thereform inform the trackball whenever the viewport changes size—probably in the resize event listener—by calling the setViewport method.

 The trackball itself doesn't listen for any input events.
 That job is deferred to the renderer.
 This keeps windowing API code out of the class and makes it more reusable.